 Price discovery occurs when supply meets demand, when buyers and sellers agree, at that mobile meeting moment when the balance of forces on each side of the transaction equal the other and its tiny lightning strikes.
 There might be a published bid/ask gap, and based on a greater need on one side, a buyer or seller will bridge the gap, which then moves the current or actually most recent agreed price away from the needier side's proposed price.
 It's in these transactions themselves that price discovery actually occurs.

 Incidentally, this amounts to an assertion that there is no such thing as (instantaneous) market equilibrium, which is the basic assumption of the discipline of economics.
 Market equilibrium perhaps can be calculated afterwards by integrating over long enough a period of time that at least one transaction has occurred within the period, but that could be a very long time.
-The market "equilibrium" might be mere inactivity, with no price discovery at all.
-Whereas active equilibrium would mean not just that the seller and buyer are ready to sell and buy at the same price now, but since the duration of any transaction is zero, once there is an agreement the deal is now done and it's time to consider the next transaction, this also means that the next transaction is ready to go right now also, by the meaning of equilibrium, which is a state that lasts for a non-zero duration of time, and therefore can contain any number of zero-duration transaction events.
+The visible actual equilibrium in a market be mere inactivity, with no price discovery at all.
+Whereas for "active equilibrium" to be meaningful it would imply not just that the seller and buyer are ready to sell and buy at the same price now, but since the duration of any transaction is zero in principle, and once there is an agreement, the deal is now done and it's time to consider the next transaction, this also means that the next transaction must also be ready to go right now also, by the meaning of equilibrium, which is a state that lasts for a non-zero duration of time, and therefore must contain any number of zero-duration transaction events.
 Thus also the next, and the next, without limit.
-The correct mathematical description is that equilibrium implies infinite market velocity and infinite instantaneous transaction volume.
-So there can be no such thing as market equilibrium, in this view.
+It follows mathematically that equilibrium's existence implies infinite market velocity and infinite instantaneous transaction volume.
+Therefore market equilibrium cannot exist, in this view.
 What is actually in equilibrium is two sides staring at each other across the No Man's Land of the bid/ask gap.
-That can certainly last for as long as you want.Viewing money as the measurement space, the metric, the field on which such pricing events occur, the value in money is:
+And that can certainly last for as long as you want.Viewing money as the measurement space, the metric, the field on which such pricing events occur, the value in money is: